 Discuss these issues once you’re past your initial emotions so you have a better idea what to do next time.

 7. Provide an alternative phrase

 One mistake many of us make with kids talking back?
-We forget that kids will feel difficult emotions, such as disappointment, anger or impatience.
-Every feels these emotions, but we need to teach our kids a more appropriate way to express them.
+We forget that they can feel difficult emotions, such as disappointment, anger or impatience.
+Everyone feels these emotions, but we need to teach them a more appropriate way to express them.

 Offer an alternative way to phrase the same meaning.
-Honor the impulse by empathizing with what she’s feeling, but show her another way to say it.
+Show empathy with what she’s feeling, then give her another way to say it.

 “Looks like you’re mad because you want to keep playing your game,” you might begin.
 “But we don’t talk that way to one another.
 Say, ‘Just a minute’ next time.”